 All the functionality above is bundled into iOS and Android SDKs that a Brand can use to integrate this functionality into their application.
 Also provided is a UX case study with screens and flows and helpful suggestions and a reference implementation in the form of sample iOS app and sample Android app.
-To further support Brands and their user's in engaging safely with the Brand Tokens, OST will review the implementations of the SDKs to ensure that they meet design and security standards.

 When you integrate Brand Tokens into your application, please remember to:

 - Create and maintain a map of OST Platform user_id to the user's profile on their app

 - Generate and safely store a 30 character "secret" for each user.
 This "secret" is used for the recovery and thus must be unique to each user.